 Positive reinforcement does not require a huge amount of time or a large budget.
 Try some of these playful and easy-to-implement resources:

 If a teacher was concerned about a student’s progress, he or she would not wait until after the final exam to discuss those observations.
 Similarly, recipients of feedback, especially “constructive criticism,” should be made aware of issues rapidly, as they arise, and not be surprised months later at a performance review.
 Positive feedback, on the other hand, is always a welcome surprise and should be given without restraint.
-For more recognition tools, visit Trainers Warehouse and Office Oxygen (or our friends at Baudville).
+For more recognition tools, visit Trainers Warehouse (or our friends at Baudville).
 You might also want to take a look at Pinterest for tons of do-it-yourself recognition ideas.
 This link will take you to our collection of favorite “candy kudos” ideas.